-With the Volusion API, you can integrate your store with the Google Merchant Center to upload product listings that can then be used for Google Shopping, Google Product Ads, and Google Commerce Search.
-For a deeper look at the Google Merchant Center, including what you need to do once you've integrated your store and set up the product feed, please visit Google's About Merchant Center page.
+With the Volusion API, you can integrate your store with Google Merchant Center to upload product listings that can then be used for Google Shopping, Google Product Ads, and Google Commerce Search.
+For a deeper look at Google Merchant Center, including what you need to do once you've integrated your store and set up the product feed, please visit Google's About Merchant Center page.

 Note: Be sure to read this article in its entirety.
 Follow all steps and notices listed here so your store is able to communicate properly with Google Merchant Center.
 There are multiple required fields for your products that can prevent your feed from generating or block your products from being listed in Google.

 Google Merchant Center and Google Base

 Google Merchant Center was launched in September 2009 to supersede the Google Base program.
 Existing Google Base users can still use Google Base for non-product listing.
 Please see the Google Merchant Center FAQ for further information.

 Integration with Google Merchant Center requires access to the Volusion API, which is available on Pro, Premium, Gold, and Platinum monthly hosting plans.

 Integration involves connecting to the Google Merchant Center service and submitting XML data that will report your store's product information to the service.
 You’ll need to set up an FTP account to transmit this data to Google Merchant Center.

 The following steps outline the process of connecting your store with Google Merchant Center.

 - To use Google Merchant Center, you need to create a Google account.
 If you are based in the UK, be sure to change the Location dropdown before proceeding with your Google Merchant Center account setup.